The Big School

 dans un amphithéâtre

 which could be loosely translated as "In an operating theatre, there is a cadaver.."
-It seemed an apt title our sketch which I adopted, not that anybody would understand it.
+It seemed an apt title for our sketch which I adopted, not that anybody would understand it.
 Mr Bennett, in charge of vetting the concert entries, obviously understood the joke and voiced no objections.
 [In 1966, another V.I. concert item - La dance à travers les siècles (Dancing through the ages) - also took a French title!]

-The plot was simple: a nervous patient panics just before his appendectomy which is to be witnessed by a group of students and is unwittingly swopped with a medical student who is then operated on instead.
+The plot was simple: a nervous patient panics just before his appendectomy which is to be witnessed by a group of students and is accidentally swopped with a medical student who is operated on instead.
 The role of Professor of Surgery went to our thespian, Alladin, who was already deep in rehearsal in the School's costume drama as a Chinese soldier, General Mu.
 I christened Alladin's character Dr Slott (for "slaughter"); the rest of the cast were nameless.
 The medical student who would be accidentally swopped for me had to be roughly my build and so we chose Khoon How for that role.
 We needed my character to panic and jump into the arms of one of the students which meant he had to be big and strong enough for the job.
 Lanky school football goalie Huang Chew Siong fitted the bill.
-The medical students included a future doctor, pharmacist and a professor of dentisty - not bad (fore)casting!
+The medical students included a future doctor, pharmacist and a Professor of Dentisty - not bad (fore)casting!
 The father of the latter, Haji Ariffin, was some high ranking doctor at the General Hospital and, through him, we were able to borrow real hospital gowns, masks and other gear for our cast.

 (1) Dr Slott arriving to operate on me (barefoot)...
 (2) After carving up a student (with shoes), the surgeon discovers his mistake.

 In the elimination rounds the curtains parted to find me propped up nervously on the operating table.
 Dr Slott now strutted in at stage right leading an entourage of students busily taking notes.
-Alladin - affecting a sing-song Eng Thyesque accent - was in his comical element.
+Alladin - affecting a sing-song Eng Thyesque accent - was in his best comical element.
 For the surgeon's lines, I had combed the medical section of my father's Pears Cyclopedia for the longest tongue-twisting medical terms I could find.
 And now from Dr Slott's mouth spewed a stream of jaw-breaking medical terms for the edification of his students.
-Polycythemia and furunculosis were among the terms I slipped into the ascript but it is unlikely in real life for any sane doctor to use them together in a given situation.
+Polycythemia and furunculosis were among the terms I slipped into the script but it is unlikely in real life for any sane doctor to use them together in any given situation.
 My panic-stricken patient attempted to escape and crawled under the table in the confusion.
 Student Khoon How was mistaken for me and got snatched and dumped on the table instead and was immediately put to sleep.
 This gave Dr Slott the opportunity to demonstrate his skills and extract all sorts of stuff like a rubber hose from the immobilised "patient" to gales of laughter from the audience.
 Watching the procedure throughout was my character, calmly standing around with the rest of the medical students.
 Eventually I was spotted by Dr Slott and sprinted off at stage left with the irate surgeon and students hot on my heels.
 It was all silly slapstick stuff but it was enough to give us a berth in the finals on Speech Day night, April 9th.
 Our class was back in show business again!
 (The following year would be even better but I am getting ahead of myself.)

 Our modest effort was not destined to win any prize but appeared to have impressed future theatre producer and critic, Krishen Jit, who would write later in the Seladang's report on the School Concert: